BU-CLOUD-S20/MOC-Research-Computing/README.md

 ## 8. Directory summary
  - terraform-sid-backend: automation script to deploy backend
  - terraform-oc: automation script to deploy front-end and middleware
- - terraform-vm: experimental scripts to deploy VMs
+ - terraform-vm: experimental scripts to deploy VMs (can ignore)
- - scripts: experimental scripts to create tests between middleware and backend
+ - scripts: experimental scripts to create tests between middleware and backend (can ignore)
- - Documentation: stores images used in README.md
+ - Documentation: stores images used in README.md (can ignore)
  - Knowledge Documents .pdf: files that documents configuration details and knowledge/ideas in this project
  - Sid install.pdf: installation and step-by-step instruction to run automation scripts